 Houston Business Immigration Lawyer Gasana

-Claudine U. Gasana is an experienced and dedicated Houston employment and investor immigration lawyer.
-Business Immigration consists of temporary work visas for foreign workers; investment immigration visas, students visas and immigration law compliance for U.S. employers.
+Claudine U. Gasana is an experienced and dedicated Houston employment and investment immigration lawyer.
+Business Immigration consists of temporary work visas for foreign workers, investment immigration visas, student visas, permanent immigrant visas for foreign workers and investors and immigration law compliance for U.S. employers.

-This visa category allows Canadian and Mexican citizens to temporarily enter in the U.S. work in a professional position or a Business Consultant position.
+This visa allows Canadian and Mexican citizens to temporarily enter the U.S. and work in a Professional or Business Consultant position.

-This category allows citizens of foreign countries that have a treaty commerce and navigation, or a bilateral investment treaty providing for non-immigrant entries with the U.S.
+This category allows citizens of foreign countries that have a treaty of commerce and navigation or a bilateral investment treaty providing for non-immigrant entries with the U.S.

-The E-3 visa classification is limited to Australian Professionals.
+The E-3 visa is limited to Australian Professionals.
 The E-3 visa is a “specialty occupation” visa similar to the H-1B visa.
-Therefore, to be eligible for the visa, the Australian citizen must possess a bachelor’s degree or higher (or its equivalent) in the specialty and the specialty occupation must require the degree.
-There is a 10,500 annual limit on the E-3 visa.
+Therefore, to be eligible for this visa, the Australian citizen must possess a bachelor’s degree or higher (or its equivalent) in the specialty and the specialty occupation must require the degree.
+There is a 10,500 applicant annual limit on the E-3 visa.

 STEM OPT Extension

-Students who hold F-1 status and are completing their Optional Practical Training (OPT) can extend their training period for up to 17 months, if their field of study in Science, Technology, Engineering and Mathematics.
-The students must work for an employer who is registered for E-verify and must be enrolled in a major included in the STEM program list.
+Students who hold F-1 status and are completing their Optional Practical Training (OPT) can extend their training period for up to 17 months, if their field of study is in Science, Technology, Engineering, and Mathematics.
+The students must work for an employer who is registered with E-verify and must be enrolled in a major included in the STEM program list.